example42/example42.github.io/_drafts/2017-12-18-beaker_with_vagrant_and_docker.md

     bundle exec rake beaker_roles:puppetmaster

 This command only uses the `default.yml` nodeset.
-If we want to use the `vagrant.yml`odeset we must tell beaker to do so by providing an environment variable:
+If we want to use the `vagrant.yml` nodeset we must tell beaker to do so by providing an environment variable:

     BEAKER_set=vagrant bundle exec rake beaker_roles:puppetmaster

 In addition to `BEAKER_set` there are some other useful environment variables:
 Usually beaker deletes the container/virtual machine after running tests (even after failed tests).
 To keep the instance alive just add `BEAKER_destroy=no` environment variable.

-If one needs more information on what os happening during beaker running, it is possible to enable debug mode by specifiying `BEAKER_debug=true`
+If one needs more information on what is happening during beaker running, it is possible to enable debug mode by specifiying `BEAKER_debug=true`

 Happy testing on your control-repository.